istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 Therefore, an additional hop with one or two proxies in the egress gateway should not have a large impact.

 Moreover, we continue to work towards reducing Istio's performance overhead.
+Possible optimizations include:

-Possible optimizations are to extend Envoy to handle wildcard domains so there will be no need for the third proxy; or to use mutual TLS for authentication only, without encrypting the TLS traffic (since it is already encrypted).
+- Extending Envoy to handle wildcard domains: This would eliminate the need for a third proxy between the application and the external services for that use case. third proxy; or to use mutual TLS for authentication only, without encrypting the TLS traffic (since it is already encrypted).